Evaluate your diet and make changes to fit your

 shoulders one day, back and biceps another, chest

-warm-up, then pyramid up for four sets.
-On your
+warm-up then pyramid up for four to five sets.
+On

-last two sets you should go heavy for at least six
+your last two sets you should go heavy for at least

-good form reps.
-Donít worry about how much weight
+five reps.
+Donít worry about how much weight you can

-you can lift.
-Make sure that the weight you are
+lift.
+Make sure that the weight you are lifting is

-lifting is heavy but comfortable and manageable for
+heavy but comfortable and manageable for you to

-you to lift.
-Six heavy reps with good strict form
+lift.
+Five heavy reps with good strict form is what

-You cannot sacrifice proper form for heavy weights.
+is important.
+You cannot sacrifice proper form for

 Remember quality not quantity along with common